Basic Fire Safety for Your Home

 You should at least have one smoke alarms outside of each sleeping area in your home.
 You should also ensure that all smoke detectors are tested monthly and the batteries changed twice a year.

 Basic Home Fire Safety Tip 5: Priorities Life

-It is easy to panic and do things in the wrong order.
+It is easy to panic and does things in the wrong order.
 Remember the priority during a fire is to get out of the building as quickly as possible.
-Once you are safely away from the house, then you should call the fire brigadedo not try to make any calls before you leave the house.
+Once you are safely away from the house, then you should call the fire brigade, do not try to make any calls before you leave the house.

 Basic Home Fire Safety Tip 6: Have An Evacuation Plan